shad/janrain_module/README.md

 # JanRain in Titanium

-!!USE AT YOUR OWN PERIL!!
+!!
+USE AT YOUR OWN PERIL !!

 I'm using this in production, but I make no assurances that this will work in your specific case.
+JanRain is suprisingly complex to get working just right, so this module is here as information to others only.

 ## Modified JanRain Source